Col-E/recaf-site/src/dev/services/scriptengine.md

 });

 // Recaf's script system allows you to also define full classes.
 Any method 'void run()' will be executed.
-// It also supports injection of *any* of Recaf's services of *any* scope.
-If a workspace is currently
+// It also supports injection of any of Recaf's services.
-// active you can inject it or any workspace-scoped service.
-// Check the scripting section for more information.
 String code = """
 		public class Test implements Runnable {
 			@Inject